CarXTechnologies/dro-map-uploader/README.md

 ## Assigning ambient sounds

 1. To assign a spawn point on the map, select the GameObect → Create Empty menu item (or Ctrl+Shift+N).
-Add the _GameMarkerData component, and select the_ Ambient type. **Next, in the dropdown, select the sound type that best suits the situation on the map.**
+Add the _GameMarkerData component, and select the_ Ambient type. **Next, in the dropdown, select the sound type that is the best suitable on the map.**

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/6.png?raw=true)

-When adding an Ambient marker, you can use the DrawZoneBehaviour component, which is a helper component that draws the component's range of operation.
-For example, for an Ambient type marker, this component will show the area in which the assigned sounds will be heard.
+When adding an Ambient-type marker, you can use the DrawZoneBehaviour component.
+It's like a helper that shows where the sounds will be heard.
+For instance, for an Ambient marker, it draws a zone to indicate where the assigned sounds will be heard.

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/7.png?raw=true)